etienne-gauvin/morse/README.md

 ## Morse Transmission

+I'll use a laser to transmit the morse sequence, but a led perfectly fits for testing purposes.
 The transmission is processed in [morsetransmit.cpp](morsetransmit.cpp) by the `MorseTransmission` class, using a `MorseSentence` object.
 The method [MorseTransmission::loop()](./morsetransmit.cpp#L21) is non-blocking, and must be called in the main loop of the Arduino code.